 A student at UNICEF-supported Maysaloon School in eastern Aleppo, Wahida dreams of becoming an Arabic teacher when she grows up.
 "I wish I could return to my old school," she said.
 "I want all children in Syria to be safe."

-Please donate now to help vulnerable children during Ramadan.
+Please donate now to help vulnerable Syrian children.

 Top photo: Children play at the Eid theme park as they celebrate Eid-al-Fitr, which marks the end of Ramadam, in beseiged East Ghouta, rural Damascus, Syria in June 2017.
 Despite being surrounded by destruction and war, children in East Ghouta celebrated Eid, restoring a sense of normalcy into their lives. © UNICEF/UN069963/Al-Mohibany